 Research shows omega 3 to be essential in improving brain health, especially impulse control and attention.
 In addition, it works to decrease inflammation in the body.

-Omega 3 can come from consuming wild-caught salmon, flax, and walnuts.
+Omega 3 can come from consuming supplements like Liquid OM-3, wild-caught salmon, flax, and walnuts.

 Research indicates people with ADHD have lower levels of these fatty acids than those without ADHD.
 Consequently, when given supplementation with the fatty acids, their ADHD symptoms improved.

 Many more people are seeking to control ADHD symptoms naturally due to decreased risk of side effects and long-term addiction.
 Adaptogens for ADHD can bring improvement in symptoms without the risk of rebounding at night, sleeplessness, irritation, or long-term potential for addiction.